-If you don’t want to perform manual backups, then consider getting support services from a WordPress professional, or use WordPress backup plugins.
+If you don’t want to do site backups, then consider using a professional service, or use WordPress backup plugins.

-- You can learn more about a WordPress backup plugin that we recommend using to automate WordPress backups here: Back Up, Clone & Keep Your WP Sites Protected With Backup Creator Plugin For WP
+- You can read about a great WordPress backup plugin that can fully automate your site backups here: Backup, Duplicate & Protect Your WP Web Sites With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory